 Guidelines for publication of INTECMED Call

-for Business Ideas
+for Innovative Business Ideas

 ANNEX 1 - Sub-grants call

 B_A.2.1_0063 – INTECMED

 Reference: <call for sub-grant proposals number 1>

 Deadline for submission of application: <date>

 Background

 Although participating regions of the INTECMED project are heterogeneous in terms of innovation, they do share a common challenge: overcome the obstacle of different actors working with innovation at local level to coordinate their actions and to find synergies.
 For this reason, INTECMED aims to develop an integrated innovation ecosystem at local level to support technological transfer and commercialization of research results.
 The project will use a methodology of building resilience into risk management (BRIM) to develop a shared vision of how to build start-ups overcoming inexperience and gap between academic knowledge and business development.
 This methodology will be implemented by creating regional alliances, facility points, mentorship programmes and innovation exhibitions, where investors and innovators have the opportunity exchange their ideas and business opportunities.
 Through mentorship, skills development in business planning, the commercialisation of research results of at least 48 entrepreneurs and researchers will be fostered and at least 2 new spin-offs will be launched.
 12 up to the 48 entrepreneurs supported could also be granted with the subgrants defined in this document.